-When our storage starts running out, the first thing that comes to mind is to delete somethings and free up more space on Mac.
-Most of us delete files that you would have kept to make more storage to your Mac.
+When our storage starts running out, the first thing that comes to mind is to delete some things and free up more space on Mac.
+Most of us delete files that we would have kept to make more storage on our Mac.
 Even though you don’t want to delete any file, you have no choice when your Mac is full of gigabytes.
 But do you know you can make several gigabytes of space on your Mac without having to delete your valued files?
 If you don’t know, the good news is that you can delete the cache on your Mac instead of some important files.
 In this article, I am going to show you what cached data is, how to clear cache files on Mac, and how to clear cache files in the browsers you are using.

 What Is Cached Data?